Slyke/z80-emulator/README.md

 ## Running:

-CLI: `node cmd_run.js`

-Web Browser: Just serve the index.html file with anything.
-Follow onscreen prompts
+First:

+`npm install` To install dependencies

+Then any of:

+`npm start` To start a http server that will open your browser and run the cavas version.

+`npm run cli` To run the cli version (this only prints disassembler info at the moment)

+`npm run decom LIST OF FILES` Runs the disassembler on all given files and outputs to `originalFileName.asm`

-Right now, it just draws up to the title screen for space invaders, because you can't "insert" a coin.
+Right now on the browser, it just draws up to the title screen for space invaders, because you can't "insert" a coin.

 Z80 Specs: http://datasheets.chipdb.org/Mostek/3880.pdf

 ## Future Plans:
 * Code interrupts for key events and interactivity.
 * Finish off missed instructions.
-* Make a decompiler for bin to asm.
-* Update the disassembler's mnemonics to Z80 standard codes.
 * Add in correct cycle timing for a browser environment.
 * Add a command line version on this (So it can be used in a CLI environment).